 It’s surprising how much identity theft in California has increased in the past decades, resulting in a change in the Penal Code Sections.
 Now, anyone accused or charged with identity theft might end up with several more years added to their sentence.
 Penal Code Section 530.5 PC and 530.5 PC(a) declare that this crime varies in degrees of seriousness and penalties.
 Identity theft can be sentenced as either a felony or misdemeanor.

 For this reason, if you’ve been accused of identity theft, drop what you’re doing, and contact the law team at DRE Law, with locations in Beverly Hills, Las Vegas, and Orange County.
-These attorneys are qualified and willing to take on any identity theft crimes in California.
+These attorneys are qualified and willing to take on any crimes such as identity theft in California.

 In 1998, the first law against identity theft was established.
 Initially, the crime was charged as a misdemeanor, but one year later, identity theft was also charged as a felony based on how the crime was committed.